Tellusant/docs/articles-posts/polusim-universe.md

 <img  src="assets/images/tellusant-polusim-universe.svg" width="400" alt="">
 </p>

-- **Strategic forecasting**.
+- **Strategic forecasts**.
 This is where we started.
 Forecasting with a strategic 3-, 5-, or 10-year horizon is a) difficult, and b) done with unrigorous methods at all companies (as far as we know).
 We therefore built our cloud-based app on strictly scientific foundations.

 - **Strategic pricing**.
 Companies usually have solid price/promo pricing tools.
 But what should pricing decisions be aiming for strategically?
 Surely it is not the compounding of price/promo decisions.
 Our web-based solution helps answer this.

-- **Operational forecasting**.
+- **Near-term forecasts**.
 This application helps senior management understand what awaits categories and their company over the next 18 months.
 It uses a monthly timeseries model combined with independent demand drivers.
 It is harmonized with our long-term forecasts.

+- **Nowcasts**.
+Companies (and countries) rarely know where they are at here and now.
+Yes, they know the months sales (sell-out), but is it good or bad relative to the market as a whole, relative to the closest competitor, relative to trend cleansed of seasonality?
+Our nowcasts allows a company to now current status.

+- **Economic risk**.
+This is a byproduct of TelluBase data.
+With some elegant math we show finanial and real-economy risk by country.

 - **TelluBase** is our global database with consumer economics and income distribution data for 218 countries, 2600 cities, and 2500 subdivisions for 2000-2050.
 It feeds automatically into each PoluSim module.
 It is also available as a standalone product.